zanderle/tutorial/en/django_urls/README.md

 ]
 ```

-> TODO: Add about page as well (create view, template and url)

 As you can see, we're now assigning our `post_list` view to `^$` URL.
 This regular expression will match `^` (a beginning) followed by `$` (an end) - so only an empty string will match.
 That's correct, because in Django URL resolvers, 'http://127.0.0.1:8000/' is not a part of the URL.
 This pattern will tell Django that `views.post_list` is the right place to go if someone enters your website at the 'http://127.0.0.1:8000/' address.